 Watch Emergency Call – A Murder Mystery documentary film about Anneli’s case (with English subtitles).

 Only available as a DVD for the moment.

 Anneli Auer is a widower mother of four beautiful children.
 Her husband Jukka Lahti was brutally murdered at their family home in December 2006.
 The high profile case is known in Finland as the Ulvila murder case.

 This horrible incident changed the lives of this young family forever.
-Almost two years after the murder, the local Pori police changed their investigating officer, because they still had not been able to find the murderer after taking over 700 male DNA samples, and wrongfully arresting a local man for a week.
-In June 2013 it was revealed that the police had contaminated the DNA sample, that had been found in the murder scene.
+Almost two years after the murder, the local Satakunta police in Pori, changed their investigating officer, because they still had not been able to find the murderer after taking over 700 male DNA samples, and wrongfully arresting a local man for a week.
+In June 2013, nearly seven years after the murder, it was revealed that the police had contaminated the DNA sample that had been found in the murder scene.
 It may well be that the murderer escaped justice, because of the blunder.